raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 ## Totals Comparison

-These numbers are estimates and should not be taken to show that one provider is always cheaper, but there is not a huge amount of difference in the simple IaaS senario, as Move to Cloud effort would probably negate the difference between on-premises and cloud.
+These numbers are estimates and should not be taken to show that one provider is always cheaper.
+There is not a huge difference between on-premises and public cloud, as the effort to move to the cloud would probably negate that difference.
+Between hyperscalers, licenses can be massive, but in this scenario —IaaS based on SLES— advantages are fractional.
+Additionally, discount programs are not included, which could make it even harder to pick a winner.

+---

+Does this look better to you?
+Let me know if you need any further adjustments!

 ![Image-2](https://raoconnor.github.io/docs/assets/images/CloudCompare-3.png)